Das-Kollektiv/tdme2/README-BuildingHowTo.md

     - TDME2 Scene Editor, see [README-SceneEditor.md](./README-SceneEditor.md)
     - TDME2 How to build, see [README-BuildingHowTo.md](./README-BuildingHowTo.md)

-- Build instructions will follow for NetBSD if they get more recent graphics card support
+- Build instructions will follow for NetBSD and Haiku if they get more recent graphics card support